RetroReversing/retroReversing/pages/consoles/psp/SnSystemsProDGforPSP.md

 ![SN Systems C/C++ Compiler](https://github.com/user-attachments/assets/36139fbc-280d-4e8d-9ab3-3e9e22ebe6b9)

 However version 6.6.0 of the official SDK does contains the ProDG installers from 2011:
-* ProDGforPSPv1.4.1.exe
-* ProViewforPSPv1.2.1.exe
-* TunerforPSPv1.6.0.exe
+* **ProDGforPSPv1.4.1.exe** - The main SDK including the Target Manager
+* **ProViewforPSPv1.2.1.exe** - The Artist development tool
+* **TunerforPSPv1.6.0.exe** - The Performance optimizer

 ---
 # ProDGforPSPv1.4.1.exe Install Process

+The **ProDGforPSPv1.4.1.exe** installer is the last version we are aware of for the PRODG SDK and was released in the official Sony SDK version 6.6.0 in 2011.

+It is a windows setup executable thats installs the main SDK to **C:\Program Files\SN Systems\PSP\** but not the Artist tools (ProView) or the performance optimizer (Tuner).

+The 1.4.1 release contained the following development tools:
+* Assembler v1.1.1737.0
+* SNC PSP C/C++ Compiler v1.2.7503.0
+* Linker v2.7.63.0
+* PRX tool v1.7.174.0
+* Debugger v2.9.9
+* Target Manager v1.8.5
+* Target Manager SDK
+* Libraries
+* Utilities
+* Visual Studio Integration v1.8.7

+## Installation process
-The **ProDGforPSPv1.4.1.exe** is a windows setup executable thats checks for any versions of Visual Studio:
+checks for any versions of Visual Studio:
 ![Installer](https://github.com/user-attachments/assets/e31b8473-e087-4f61-87a4-b40afcf38a0d)

-It installs into **C:\Program Files\SN Systems\PSP\**:
+It installs into **C:\Program Files\SN Systems\PSP\** :
 ![Installer](https://github.com/user-attachments/assets/24fb4a4a-f79e-4d72-a346-dc794e875f85)

-It requires the PSP Hardware SDK (SCE_PSP_HW_ROOT) to be chosen e.g **C:\usr\local\PSP\devkit**:
+It requires the PSP Hardware SDK (SCE_PSP_HW_ROOT) to be chosen e.g **C:\usr\local\PSP\devkit** this should have alreadsy been installed:
 ![SCE_PSP_HW_ROOT](https://github.com/user-attachments/assets/17cfbb2c-5e77-4912-aab8-e95b70fe0392)

+## Installed Files
+After the ProDG installer has run it will have created two new folders in **C:\Program Files\SN Systems\PSP\** :
+* Common - Client License Manager
+* PSP

+### Common Folder
+The Common Folder contains two sub folders;
+* bin - Contains the two executables **SNLauncher.exe** and **snclm.exe**
+* help - Documentation about the Client License Manager in both English and Japanese in PDF and CHM formats

 ---
-# Usage
+# Usage in Games
-Although the SDK was third party it was extremely popular among PSP development studios and many games used the SDK's excellent compilers and debug functionality.
+Although the SDK was (initially) third party it was extremely popular among PSP development studios and many games used the SDK's excellent compilers and debug functionality.

 ## What games used the ProDg PSP SDK?
 As this is a third party optional SDK not all PSP games would have used it as it is not a requirement and some just used the standard official Sony SDK.